-- taking my fitbit the fuck off my body (which btw I would advise to anybody having a panic attack and wearing one of those things)
+- taking my fitbit off (which btw I would advise to anybody having a panic attack and wearing one of those things)

 - breathing exercises

-- a shrine to my boyfriend including a picture, teddy and shirtt
+- a small shrine to my long distance boyfriend including a picture, teddy and shirt

 None of it worked and I had to be returned to my mum and given diazepam.
 It done literally nothing.
 I tried breathing into a bag and I suppose that was the best contender of the evening.